albmarson/Fiap_TechChallenge_ExportacaoVinhos/README.md

 This repository contains the files and codes for the study proposed by FIAP as an integral part of the completion project for the first quarter of the postgraduate course in Data Analytics.
 The study addresses a detailed analysis of wine consumption, using data provided by Embrapa - Brazilian Agricultural Research Corporation as the primary source of information.

-The project is hosted on Streamlit and can be accessed through the following link: Tech Challenge Wine Export - Streamlit | Alberto Marson
+The project is hosted on Streamlit and can be accessed through the following link: [Tech Challenge Exportação de Vinhos - Streamlit | Alberto Marson](https://fiaptechchallengeexportacaovinhos-alberto-marson.streamlit.app/)

-The script present on Streamlit can be consulted and analyzed in the file: Analysis.py.
-The codes, in Jupyter/Python, are available in the file: Final_Script.py, which contains all the data processing, analysis, and development part.
+The script present on Streamlit can be consulted and analyzed in the file: `Analise.py`.
+The codes, in Jupyter/Python, are available in the file: `Script_final.py`, which contains all the data processing, analysis, and development part.

 Since I did not have knowledge of the Streamlit tool before joining the postgraduate course, I chose to use it to present the data and took the opportunity to learn more about it.